 I can put my hair up in a bun, and I love that.
 The simple act of being able to tie my hair up has me thrilled.
 For many years, I believed I would never have long hair again.
 I didn’t have the patience to grow it out, but this year forced me to.
 There is a lot more to growing my hair out than just growing my hair out.

 I’m getting my hair trimmed and thinned out next week, but not cut.
 I love my longer hair and I don’t want to go back to having short hair again.
 It’s no longer who I am.

 I didn’t buy it.
 I thought it was cute when I saw it on Pinterest.
 So I did a thorough analysis, and yep, it’s $395.

 This is your assignment: in ten words or less, explain why this lamp costs $395.
 Not an opinion, but a well-informed guess or answer.

 Getting screwed over, even in old age

 My AARP card application came addressed to the incorrect name.

-Never have I known the joy of a bike license plate or a mug at some cheesy souvenir shop with my name on it.
+I’ve never known the thrill of a personalized bike license plate or a mug from a tacky souvenir shop.
 Carrie or Keri only.

 Damn you Julie’s, Amy’s and Jennifer’s and especially Carrie’s.